Rich Newbrough: Assistant Coach

-Head Coach
+Head coach

 1984–1986

 In Spring 1984, Knight announced their resignation from the head coaching position to become director of player personnel for the Toronto Argonauts of the Canadian Football League, making Newbrough the new person in charge of the football program.
 As head coach, Newbrough led the Golden Hawks to winning seasons in all but one year during his tenure.
 In 1984, Laurier finished their season with a 2-win campaign, missing the playoffs.
 The following year, the Golden Hawks concluded with a 6–1 record, finishing second in the Ontario University Athletics Association (OUAA).
 They beat the York Yeomen in the semifinals, 27–10, before bowing to the Western Mustangs in the conference championship, 19–16.
 1986 concluded with Newbrough and the Hawks at a 4–3 record, good enough for third in the conference.
 They qualified for the playoffs, losing to Guelph Gryphons in the OUAA Semifinals, 36–15.

 First Yates Championship (1987)

 After an early exit in the playoffs, the Golden Hawks started the 1987 season with a 23–9 home opener loss to Western.
 For the rest of the season, Wilfrid Laurier won their next 6 games, outscoring their opponents by an average of 40.8 points per game, as they finished 6–1.
 In the OUAA Semifinals, The Golden Hawks defeated the Windsor Lancers, 32-13, setting themselves with Guelph, who upset No. 1 Western with a losing record, in the OUAA Finals.
 A 28-15 final score granted Wilfrid Laurier their first Yates Cup since 1978 and their first under Newbrough.
-In Newbrough first CIAU playoff game, the Golden Hawks fell to the UBC Thunderbirds, 33–31 in the CIAU Semifinals.
+In his first playoff game, the Golden Hawks fell to the UBC Thunderbirds, 33–31 in the CIAU Semifinals.

 The following season, Wilfrid Laurier finished 6-1 and advanced through the OUAA playoffs, only to lose to Western in the OUAA Yates Cup Finals.
 1989 was the second-worst season displayed in Newbrough's head coaching career at the university as the Golden Hawks finished with a losing record, unable to qualify in the playoffs.
 1990 was not great either for Wilfrid Laurier as after winning the first two games of the season, they stumbled through the standings, finishing their season at 4–3 overall.
 In the OUAA Semifinals, Western ended their season with a 23–18 loss to the Western Mustangs in the OUAA Semifinals.